CardonaEA/code-image-analysis-c-elegans/smFISH-images-simulation/README.md

 # _In Silico_ simulation of smFISH images (How to use)

 ## Before start
-Download the repository or the content of this folder.
+- Download the repository or the content of this folder.
+- unzip compressed `.tif` image files.

 ## Descriptions
 ### This simulation pipeline is divided into 2 parts: